BogdanGeorgian91/rntvdemo/README.md

 - run "npm/yarn install" in root directory
 - run "npm start" to start **Metro dev server**, the JavaScript build tool for React Native.

-To start the Metro dev server, run the following command from the root of your React Native project:

 ## Step 2: Build and run your app

 With Metro running, open a new terminal window/pane from the root of your React Native project, and use one of the following commands to build and run the Android TV or tvOS app: